 Most times, yes, but we want to get you back to work on your own terms.
 You can go back only after your physician of record releases you for regular duty or light duty (if available).

-Do I have to be at my hearing?
+Do I have to be at my workers' compensation hearing?
 What will I have to say?

-Many workers’ compensation claims are settled, but others require a formal hearing before a hearing officer in order to be resolved.
-We will always keep you informed, if you need to be there.
+Yes, many workers’ compensation claims are settled, but others require a formal hearing before a hearing officer in order to be resolved.
+We will always keep you informed if you need to be there.

-Can I see another doctor on my claim?
+Can I see another doctor on my workers' compensation claim?

 Yes, you have the freedom to choose your own doctor.
 You can choose another doctor who specializes in the treatment of injured workers.

-What are my rights if I have been terminated?
+What are my rights if I have been terminated after a workplace injury?